rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 will understand things better, but one should be wary as a reviewer of trying to require substantially different research or exposition.

+All depend on the specific circumstances, of course - even the last can be a legitimate complaint, e.g. if that uncited paper renders the submitted work moot.

 ## Good Reasons to Reject Bad PL Papers